daniloqueiroz/gasoline/README.md

 Gasoline is a very simple Micro Framework for build REST APIs using Java 8.

-Only of the main goals of Gasoline is be as less opinionated as possible, so it comes with no batteries included - no configuration support, no IoC, no template support, Log support is build using **java.util.logging**.
+One of the main goals of Gasoline is be as less opinionated as possible so it comes with no batteries included - no configuration, nor IoC, nor template support and Log support is build using **java.util.logging**.

-As it was built with REST API in mind, it only support *JSon* data, using **GSon**.
+As it was built with REST API in mind, it only support *JSon* data, using [**GSon**](https://github.com/google/gson) library.

-Other dependencies includes **Jetty**, as HTTP/2 server.
+Other dependencies includes **Jetty**, as *HTTP/2* server.
 And that's all!

-# Application and Modules

-The **Application** is the entry point for a Gasoline Application.
-You can add your routes direct to the application, or you can use **Modules** to split your application on several small components.

 # Hello World